workshop35/YARM_EUD_stuff/README.md

 - Connect a GPS antenna to the SMA connector labeled `G`
 - Connect a LoRa antenna to the SMA connector labeled `L`
 - Use the side grid panel for indentification markings
-- Extra files for clear PETG lightpipe and printed USB passthrough and cap/lanyard are in the STL folder.